The Church of the Holy Trinity

 Phase 1: The West Wall (COMPLETED)

-Phase 2a: Replacing the Roof (IN PROGRESS)
+Phase 2a: Replacing the Roof (COMPLETED)

 Phase 2b: Netting the facade (COMPLETE)

-Phase 3-5 (FUTURE PROJECTS)
+Phase 3-5 (IN PROCESS)

 Phase 1: The West Wall (COMPLETED)

-Phase 2a: Replacing the Roof (IN PROGRESS)
+Phase 2a: Replacing the Roof (COMPLETED)

 Phase 2b: Netting the facade (COMPLETE)

-Phase 3-5 (FUTURE PROJECTS)
+Phase 3-5 (IN PROCESS)

 Redesigning and Rethinking the Interior: